jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

   - Secure interrupts are configured as G1S or G0 interrupts.
   - All physical interrupts are routed to SPMC when running a secure partition execution context.
+  - All endpoints with multiple execution contexts have their contexts pinned to corresponding CPUs.
+Hence, a secure virtual interrupt cannot be signaled to a target vCPU that is currently running or blocked on a different physical CPU.

-A physical secure interrupt could preempt normal world execution.
-Moreover, when the execution is in secure world, it is highly likely that the target of a secure interrupt is not the currently running execution context of an SP.
+A physical secure interrupt could trigger in normal world or secure world.
+Moreover, when the execution is in secure world, it is highly likely that the target of a secure interrupt is not the execution context currently running on the CPU.
 It could be targeted to another FF-A component.
-Consequently, secure interrupt management depends on the state of the target execution context of the SP that is responsible for handling the interrupt.
-Hence, the spec provides guidance on how to signal start and completion of secure interrupt handling as discussed in further sections.
+Consequently, the action of SPMC for a secure interrupt depends on the state of the target execution context of the SP that is responsible for handling the interrupt as well as whether the interrupt triggered while execution was in normal world or secure world.

 Secure interrupt signaling mechanisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~